tan02dao/class/README.md

 ## Prerequisites

-Enrollment in a CEPS graduate program, MATH 753, working knowledge of a programming language (C or Fortran), or by permission of instructor.
+Enrollment in a CEPS graduate program, MATH 753, working knowledge of a programming language (C, C++ or Fortran), or by permission of instructor.

 ## Reading